-- 1.1 For the purposes of the EIS process, 'environment' is defined in section 8 of the EP Act. - 1.2 The EIS should give priority to the critical matters associated with the project (specified in section 7 of the TOR). - 1.3 The detail in which the EIS deals with matters relevant to the project should be proportional to the scale of the impacts on environmental values.
+- 1.1 For the purposes of the EIS process, 'environment' is defined in section 8 of the EP Act. - 1.2 The EIS should give priority to the critical matters associated with the project (specified in section Error!
+Reference source not found. of the TOR). - 1.3 The detail in which the EIS deals with matters relevant to the project should be proportional to the scale of the impacts on environmental values.
 When determining the scale of an impact, consider its intensity, duration, cumulative effect, irreversibility, the risk of environmental harm, management strategies and offsets provisions.